jgrassler/talks/monasca-onboarding/src/main.md

 If you add a new check plugin, please also try to add a detection plugin.
 Otherwise people will always have to configure your check manually.

+3) Custom plugins for metrics specific for your deployment can also be easily integrated.

 -->